Money Calculator

 What is a good gross margin for a small business in India?

 It depends heavily on the industry.
-For retail and trading businesses, gross margins of 20–35% are typical.
-For service businesses and software, gross margins of 50–80% are common because there are minimal direct costs.
-For manufacturing, 30–50% is reasonable.
-The most important benchmark isn't industry average but sustainability — your gross margin must be high enough to cover all operating expenses (rent, salaries, marketing) and still leave a net profit.
+For retail and trading businesses, gross margins of 20–35% are typical - these are high-volume, low-margin models where profitability comes from stock turns and supplier credit terms.
+For service businesses, consulting, and software, gross margins of 50–85% are common because direct costs are minimal.
+For manufacturing, 30–50% is a reasonable range depending on the product category.
+The most important benchmark isn't the industry average - it is whether your gross margin is high enough to cover all operating expenses (rent, salaries, marketing, admin) and still leave a net profit of at least 8–12%, which is what most viable Indian businesses target.

 What is EBITDA and why do investors care about it?

 EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortisation.
-It's essentially operating profit before non-cash charges (depreciation, amortisation) and financing costs (interest).
-Investors use EBITDA because it's harder to manipulate than net profit and allows apples-to-apples comparison of companies with different debt levels, tax jurisdictions, or capital structures.
-An EBITDA margin of 15–20% is generally considered healthy for most Indian businesses.
+It is essentially operating profit before non-cash charges (depreciation, amortisation) and financing costs (interest on debt).
+Investors use EBITDA because it allows fair comparison of companies with different debt structures, tax rates, and depreciation policies - all of which affect net profit but don't reflect the underlying operating performance.
+In India, most startup valuations and M&A deals are expressed as a multiple of EBITDA (e.g., '12× EBITDA').
+An EBITDA margin of 15–20% is considered healthy for most Indian businesses; SaaS and IT businesses routinely achieve 25–35%.

 How do I increase profit margins without raising prices?